H-1B Process at Texas A&M University-San Antonio

 The Office of International Affairs (OIA) is the sole designated office at TAMUSA to process H-1B petitions with USCIS.
 The hiring department will initiate the request to obtain the H-1B petition with the OIA.
 Institutional policies preclude private legal counsel from filing applications on behalf of eligible candidates.

-Once the hiring department chair has informed the OIA of their intent for an H-1B petition, the H-1B beneficiary must submit the following documents to the OIA:
+Once the hiring department chair has informed the OIA of their intent for an H-1B petition, we ask that all possible beneficiaries fill out an H-1B Biodata Form.
+Beneficiaries also will need to provide their immigration, employment, and educational documents to the OIA. the H-1B beneficiary must submit the following documents to the OIA:

 Prior to filing the nonimmigrant H-1B petition with USCIS, a prevailing wage must be obtained from the Department of Labor (DOL), and we must file a Labor Condition Application with the DOL.
 Once filed, USCIS will issue a receipt notice as evidence that the petition has been received.
 The OIA will forward the receipt number, which can be used to check the case status.
 Once the H-1B petition is approved and the OIA is in receipt of the I-797, the OIA will arrange a Check-in time with the H-1B beneficiary.